 \section{Previous Datasets}

-Here we itemize the publicly available CAN datasets with attacks, including descriptions of the attacks present and whether they are real or simulated, as well as dataset benefits and drawbacks.
-We examined each dataset, and attempted to verify the accuracy of documentation.
-Refer to Table \ref{tab:open-datasets}.
+We itemize the publicly available CAN datasets with attacks, including descriptions of the attacks present, whether they are real or simulated, and the dataset benefits and drawbacks.
+We examined each dataset and attempted to verify the accuracy of documentation (refer to Table \ref{tab:open-datasets}).